gabedvdsn/FESStateSystem/README.md

 - Actor retrieval can produce slow results if the conditions being applied to it require iteration across every subscribed actor.
   - This applies to trigger runners that perform retrievals, as well as activating possibly expensive conditional triggers.
 - `StateConditionalTrigger` and `SystemChangeResponse` scripts cannot access type-specific member variables.
+  - The easiest solution would be to subclass these classes to align with specific behaviors (e.g. `PlayerStateConditional` and `PlayerSystemChangeResponse`) where you can ensure type safety.
-  - This type of sensitive access can be implemented using an attribute system such as a Unity implementation of Unreal Engine's Gameplay Ability System ([GAS](https://dev.epicgames.com/documentation/en-us/unreal-engine/gameplay-ability-system-for-unreal-engine)), where many actor-related variables are bound to tag objects.
+  - This type of sensitive access can also be implemented using an attribute system such as a Unity implementation of Unreal Engine's Gameplay Ability System ([GAS](https://dev.epicgames.com/documentation/en-us/unreal-engine/gameplay-ability-system-for-unreal-engine)), where many actor-related variables are bound to tag objects.
     - One Unity implementation of GAS (which I have used successfully in the past) is @sjai013's [unity-gameplay-ability-system](https://github.com/sjai013/unity-gameplay-ability-system).
-  - While this limitation impacts the scripts ability to directly interface with the actor's associated behaviours (despite being only a `GetComponent<T>()` away)
 - `RetrieveStateActor` suffer a similar limitation

 ### DEPENDENCIES